 Nonverbal communication involves conveying information without the use of words.
 It may rely on signals made with body language, gestures, tone of voice, and facial expressions.

 Nonverbal communication can serve many important roles when conveying information to others.

 - Strengthening the message: It can strengthen or emphasize what you are saying verbally.

 - Undermining your message: If your body language sends a different signal than what your words convey, people may feel you are not being honest.

-- Augmenting the message: Sometimes, your body language can complement or augment the spoken word.
+- Augmenting the message: Your body language can sometimes complement or augment the spoken word.
 A gesture or expression can add meaning that people might not understand in your words.

-- Emphasizing the message: Body language, gestures, and expressions can add weight to your words or make it clear that a particular point is more important.
+- Emphasizing the message: Body language, gestures, and expressions can add weight to your words or clarify that a particular point is more important.

 - Replacing the message: Instead of saying your message aloud, nonverbal communication can often be used to send the message without saying a word.